What Is "No Sale No Fee"?

 When the parties have exchanged contracts, they become legally bound to carry through the transaction.
 However, exchanging of contracts happens in the latter part of the conveyancing process, and at any point prior to exchange of contract, either party may back out of the deal.

 In such situations, you may find yourself having to pay hefty legal fees even though your deal is not going through.
-However, if you have hired a solicitor or a licensed conveyancer who offers no sale no fee arrangement, then you will not have to pay any legal fees.
+However, if you have hired a conveyancer who offers no sale no fee arrangement, then you will not have to pay any legal fees.

 What could cause a transaction to fall through?